vikramguna/M3_HotelManagementSystem_utility/2_Requirements/README.md

 ## INTRODUCTION

-A Hotel System Java is created using the Java programming language and it uses a SQLite database as its back-end to keep records available for future use.
+A Hotel Management System Java is created using the Java programming language and it uses a SQLite database as its back-end to keep records available for future use.
 This is a straightforward yet comprehensive hotel management system.
 This system completes all of the tasks that a hotel software program must complete.

 # FEATURES